 All project proposals, scopes of work, and results undergo independent peer and expert review and are submitted to peer-reviewed journals for publication or will be published as AWWI technical reports.

 Enhancing Understanding of Bat and Bird Activities and Fatality Risk

-Reducing fatalities of migratory tree bats at wind energy facilities: Evaluate American Wind Wildlife Information Center (AWWIC) fatality data to further assess the relationship between landscape-level attributes and variation in fatalities of hoary bat and other tree bat species among wind energy facilities.
+Landscape factors associated with fatalities of migratory tree-roosting bats at wind energy facilities: Evaluate American Wind Wildlife Information Center (AWWIC) fatality data to further assess the relationship between landscape-level attributes and variation in fatalities of hoary bat and other tree bat species among wind energy facilities.
+View 2019 report.

-*New in 2020* Evaluating the effect of turbine size on bird and bat mortality: Analyze the effect of turbine height and rotor diameter on bird and bat fatality rates using data contributed to the American Wind Wildlife Information Center (AWWIC) to assess whether bird and bat fatality risk increases with turbine size.
+*Continuing in 2021* Evaluating the effect of turbine size on bird and bat mortality: Analyze the effect of turbine height and rotor diameter on bird and bat fatality rates using data contributed to the American Wind Wildlife Information Center (AWWIC) to assess whether bird and bat fatality risk increases with turbine size.